kAbhi/l7-football/README.md

 ## **📌 Future Roadmap**
 ### **🎯 Planned Enhancements**

+✅ **Enhanced Match, Team & Player Insights**
+- Enable clickable cards that **redirect to detailed pages** for matches, teams, and players.
+- Provide comprehensive statistics and historical data for better user engagement.
+- User following a Match or Player can look at the detailed page of the corresponding Matches or Players.

 ✅ **Integrate Match Status & Filtering**
 - Display match results for completed games and indicate **"Yet to Play"** for upcoming fixtures.
 - Implement a **result-based filter** to quickly view completed and upcoming matches.

-✅ **Enhanced Match, Team & Player Insights**
-- Enable clickable cards that **redirect to detailed pages** for matches, teams, and players.
-- Provide comprehensive statistics and historical data for better user engagement.
-- User following a Player can look at the detailed page of the Players.

 ✅ **Real-Time Match Updates**
 - Implement **WebSocket-based live updates** to dynamically refresh match scores, player stats, and team performance.